2024 America East women's basketball tournament

-The 2024 America East Women's Basketball Conference tournament will be the postseason women's basketball tournament for the America East Conference.
-It will be held March 8–March 15, 2024, at campus sites of the higher seeds.
-The winner will receive the conference's automatic bid to the 2024 NCAA Tournament.
-The tournament will be sponsored by Jersey Mike's Subs.
+The 2024 America East Women's Basketball Conference tournament was the postseason women's basketball tournament for the America East Conference.
+It was held March 8–March 15, 2024, at campus sites of the higher seeds.
+The winner received the conference's automatic bid to the 2024 NCAA Tournament.
+The tournament was sponsored by Jersey Mike's Subs.

 Seeds

-Eight of the nine America East teams will qualify for the tournament.
-The teams will be seeded by record in conference, with a tiebreaker system to seed teams with identical conference records.
+Eight of the nine America East teams qualified for the tournament.
+The teams were seeded by record in conference, with a tiebreaker system to seed teams with identical conference records.